peterklipfel/personal_site_hugo/content/blog/bacterial_artificial_chromosomes_bac.md

 date: 2019-12-12T22:02:15-07:00
 draft: false
 tags: ["biology"]
-summary: "BACs are useful for duplicating larger sections of DNA than can be duplicated with PCR or will fit on plasmids."
+description: "BACs are useful for duplicating larger sections of DNA than can be duplicated with PCR or will fit on plasmids."
 ---

 # What is a BAC?